A digital series for the social sector

 …What happens when we have bad data?
 What happens when we have no data at all?

-Throughout April, May, and June 2018, we’ll explore these and other questions to determine how data can drive effective philanthropy.
-We’ll hear from colleagues across the sector and identify resources from years of research and engagement.
-We’ll gather what we learn and share it with you, presenting perspectives on all the ways data impacts our work and our missions.
+In Field Focus: Data and the Sector, we explore these and other questions to determine how data can drive effective philanthropy.
+We heard from colleagues across the sector and identified resources from years of research and engagement.
+We gathered what we learned and have shared it here with you, presenting perspectives on all the ways data impacts our work and our missions.

 Field Notes in Philanthropy Podcast Ep.
 5: “This One Counts”